At the Movies (Rugrats): Cultural impact and references

-"At the Movies" introduced characters such as Reptar and the Dummi Bears—each of whom would become recurring characters throughout the series—and marked the first time in the series that the rugrats had seen a movie.
+"At the Movies" introduced characters such as Reptar and the Dummi Bears—each of whom would become recurring characters throughout the series—and marked the first time in the series that the Rugrats had seen a movie.
 Reptar, in particular, would appear in several episodes throughout the series in different manifestations.
 During different episodes, he has appeared as a toyline, a focal point in a marketing campaign, cereal brands, and a character in a television series.
 In The Rugrats Movie, released in 1998, Reptar appears as a mechanical wagon built by Stu, voiced by rapper Busta Rhymes.
-In its sequel, Rugrats in Paris: The Movie, released in 2000, the central setting is located at a vast Reptar theme park in France called "EuroReptarland," similar to Disneyland Paris, which features a stage production with a robotic Reptar created by Stu.
+In its sequel, Rugrats in Paris: The Movie, released in 2000, the central setting is located at a vast Reptar theme park in France called "EuroReptarland", similar to Disneyland Paris, which features a stage production with a robotic Reptar created by Stu.

 Reptar himself became an actual merchandising piece and became the basis of several Rugrats promotional works.
 Several videos, books, toylines, and clothing have been marketed by Nickelodeon, serving as both a high-profit margin and a parody of the character's fictional success in the series.
 Bed sheets, lamps, and a cereal brand have all become available in stores and feature Reptar.
-A Rugrats video game entitled Rugrats: Search for Reptar, followed Tommy looking for missing pieces of a Reptar puzzle.
-The game was widely successful and become a part of PlayStation's "Greatest Hits" label in 1999.
+A Rugrats video game entitled Rugrats: Search for Reptar followed Tommy looking for missing pieces of a Reptar puzzle.
+The game was widely successful and became a part of PlayStation's "Greatest Hits" label in 1999.

-The Dummi Bears are parodies of the Care Bears franchise, and the film they are featured in, The Land Without Smiles, is a parody of the feature length 1985 film The Care Bears Movie based on the franchise, while the title of the film is a reference to the Care Bears' first TV special from 1983, The Care Bears in the Land Without Feelings.
+The Dummi Bears are parodies of the Care Bears franchise, and the film they are featured in, The Land Without Smiles, is a parody of the feature-length 1985 film The Care Bears Movie based on the franchise, while the title of the film is a reference to the Care Bears' first TV special from 1983, The Care Bears in the Land Without Feelings.
 The Dummi Bears' name is a reference to the TV series Disney's Adventures of the Gummi Bears.
-One scene in The Land Without Smiles details the Dummi Bears firing valentines from the clouds for all the sad, bullied and lonely, teased children in the world references a similar scene from The Care Bears Movie.
+One scene in The Land Without Smiles details the Dummi Bears firing valentines from the clouds for all the sad, bullied, lonely, and teased children in the world references a similar scene from The Care Bears Movie.